HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Post Deployment

-The playbooks are meant to deploy a new environment.
-You should only use them for deployment purposes.
+The playbooks are intended to be used to deploy a new environment.
+You should only use them for Day 0 deployment purposes.